-A PBX, or Private Branch Exchange System, serves a private network of telephones in an office and acts as the gateway from a company to the outside world.
+A PBX phone system, or Private Branch Exchange System, serves a private network of telephones in an office and acts as the gateway from a company to the outside world.

 A traditional standard PBX is a physical, on-site switching system that performs these central functions and hooks up to the public switched telephone system (PSTN).
 The PSTN connects the world’s telephone lines, cellular and satellite communications networks, and others, allowing us to hear a voice on the other end of the line.
 Leading hosted PBX solutions can offer the same basic PBX features and more for 40-80% less.

 A PBX system routes incoming calls to the appropriate extension in an office.
 It also allows businesses to share phone lines between extensions.
 Standard PBX users can add features and functions to better suit a business.
 However, with the physical limitations of this technology, every change or enhancement requires massive reconfigurations performed by a trained telephone technician.

 The range of features offered by a PBX system varies.
 The price of the equipment and service required to introduce these features hampers their availability due to the high level of maintenance required.
 Primary functions of PBX phones include:

 - A single business number that gives access to all company employees and departments

 - A menu of options for directing the call, such as connecting to a specific extension or to a department